TakudzwaChoto/prompt-injection-mitigation-by-multilayer-cryptographic-security/README.md

 # Prompt Injection Mitigation by Multilayer Cryptographic Security

-A professional-grade, research-oriented framework for defending Large Language Model (LLM)-powered applications against prompt injection and adversarial attacks, using a multi-layered approach that combines advanced cryptographic logging, real-time prompt analysis, and secure auditing.
+A grade, research-oriented framework for defending Large Language Model (LLM)-powered applications against prompt injection and adversarial attacks, using a multi-layered approach that combines advanced cryptographic logging, real-time prompt analysis, and secure auditing.

 ---